 - Tick borne encephalitis

-- Varicella zoster virus (both chickenpox and shingles)
+- Varicella zoster virus (different vaccines for chickenpox and shingles)

 - Yellow fever

 - Names of Vaccines and Other Immunobiologics Used in U.S. and Foreign Markets

 - Administering vaccines